 Divorce Lawyers in Skippack, Pennsylvania

-Experienced Family Law Attorneys Help Clients Through Divorce Process in Skippack, Pennsylvania
+Experienced Family Law Attorneys in Skippack Help Clients Through Divorce Process

 Today, most divorces are filed pursuant to Pennsylvania’s “no-fault” divorce statute.
 In a no-fault divorce, the spouses agree that their marriage has become “irretrievably broken” and there is no hope for reconciliation.
 However, even when spouses agree to seek a no-fault divorce, this is merely the first step in obtaining a divorce.
 Couples who amicably agree to end their marriage can quickly become contentious once they must sit down to address the details of a divorce, such as dividing assets, establishing alimony, arranging child custody, and calculating child support.